yiz228/V6270_Final/README.md

 ```r
 install.packages(c("shiny", "bslib", "ggplot2", "dplyr", "readr"))
 ```
+## How to Use This Repository

+This repository contains the final report and Shiny app files for the VTPEH 6270 final project.

+### Repository Structure

+- `Final_Report/`

+  Contains the final written report, the R Markdown file, the PDF report, the bibliography file, and the dataset needed to reproduce the report.

+- `Final_ShinyApp/`

+  Contains the Shiny app file and the dataset needed to run the interactive app.

+### How to View the Final Report

+To view the final report, open the PDF file in the `Final_Report/` folder.

+To reproduce the report, open the `.Rmd` file in RStudio and knit it to PDF.
+The required dataset and bibliography file are included in the same folder.
 ## How to Run the Shiny App

 1. Download or clone this repository.